In This Article

-Killing Mealybugs naturally is a sure-way to ensure they are gone for good.
-However this may take a significantly more time than killing Mealybugs artificially.
+Killing Mealybugs naturally is a sure way to ensure they are gone for good.
+However, this may take significantly more time than killing Mealybugs artificially.
 If you also have Mealybugs located on the roots, it will be significantly harder to extract them, so I recommend an artificial method for that.
 There are several methods for killing Mealybugs naturally.

-1. The first natural method I have are essential oils.
-These are in most cases completely natural remedies that were tested in a 2013 study.
-Peppermint, Thyme, Lavender, Mentha and certain fruit essential oils were used in this study.
+1. The first natural method I have is essential oils.
+These are, in most cases, completely natural remedies that were tested in a 2013 study.
+Peppermint, Thyme, Lavender, Mentha, and certain fruit essential oils were used in this study.
 The most effective oil was a fruit essential oil, the citrus oil from orange and lemon peels.

-Now, all you you have to do is to do is to either purchase the solution, or make it at home.
+Now, all you have to do is to either purchase the solution or make it at home.
 To make the solution at home, you will have to mix in 8-14 drops of the citrus(lemon, orange) oil into one cup of water.

 2. Method two is by using coffee grounds.
-This is also a mostly safe option for killing Mealybugs.
-To create the solution, you will have to pour one tablespoons into the spray bottle, along with one cup of water.
+This is also the safest option for killing Mealybugs.
+To create the solution, you will have to pour one tablespoon into the spray bottle, along with one cup of water.

 Methods to Kill Mealybugs Artificially

-Lemon and Orange oils may still hurt your plant, because this was tested on grape leaves, so this may harm your plant(extra rare that it does minimal damage).
+Lemon and Orange oils may still hurt your plant because this was tested on grape leaves, which may harm your plant(extra rare that it does minimal damage).

 With hydrogen peroxide, it is a little more complex than natural remedies.
-To clean the roots you want to first, carefully uproot the plant and pick off chunks of dirt.
-Than you can dip the roots into the container that is about 70% full of hydrogen peroxide.
+To clean the roots, you want to carefully uproot the plant and pick off chunks of dirt.
+You can then dip the roots into a container that is about 70% full of hydrogen peroxide.
 After that, you can leave the plant in the solution for about ten minutes.

 You will hear and see bubbling.
 You can also apply this to any other parts of your plant.
 Hydrogen peroxide can kill sensitive plants, so do your research.

 You first want to pour a cup of 70% isopropyl alcohol into a container.
-Than, it would be best if you had a paper napkin to soak completely into the alcohol.
+Then, it would be best if you had a paper napkin to soak completely into the alcohol.

 After that, you can rub the napkin all over your plant, and especially over the infested areas of your plant.
 After that, you will have to dispose of these critters by putting them inside a Ziplock bag and throwing that into the garbage.

-Almost no one gets all of them, their first round, so if you are considering this method, get ready to do this more than once.
+Almost no one gets all of them, their first round, so if you consider this method, get ready to do this more than once.

 3. Dish soap is another effective method.
 If you have sensitive plants, then I recommend not using dish soap.
 Dish soap is a great insecticide in general.

 You will have to pour 1/4 a cup of dish soap, one cup of water, and a spray bottle.
-After that, all you have to do is spray them down, just be sure to wipe it off the plant with a paper napkin later.
+After that, all you have to do is spray them down.
+Just be sure to wipe them off the plant with a paper napkin later.

 How to further prevent Mealybugs

 Mealybugs dislike this scent.
-If you get new plants, then you should inspect them thoroughly, before including them to your garden or farm.
+If you get new plants, you should inspect them thoroughly before including them in your garden or farm.

-No method is perfect, so their still could be Mealybugs on the plant, therefore the survivors will probably migrate to other plants.
+No method is perfect, so there still could be Mealybugs on the plant.
+Therefore the survivors will probably migrate to other plants.
 So, be sure to inspect all your plants to ensure that none of them have Mealybugs if you have previously had Mealybugs on a plant.
 Also, don’t be afraid to use multiple Mealybug removal methods.

 Thank you for reading the article.
 I hope you found this article helpful!